 The confidence in the larger GAST forecasts (>4°C by 2100) is low due to the fact that the performance of GCMs since the 1990’s has been poor.
 A recent Canadian study shows that the projected warming trend from the early 1990’s to 2012 was twice as high as actually observed for 37 models in 117 separate forecasts (Figure 1).
 When projected over even longer time periods, such as through the end of the 21st century, this could result in significant errors.

 Figure 1.
 Forecasts of temperature change (°C per decade) by GCMs (gray bars) versus observed change (red hatched area) from 1993 to 2012.
 (From Fyfe et al. 2013)

 GCMs simulate the atmospheric motion and energy transfers over long periods of time.
-The overestimates of global mean temperature by GCMs are likely due to inaccurate assumptions about the: (1) reflection of incoming solar radiation, and (2) blocking of outgoing infrared radiation.
+The overestimates of GAST by GCMs are likely due to inaccurate assumptions about the: (1) reflection of incoming solar radiation, and (2) blocking of outgoing infrared radiation.
 [2,3] These two factors are mostly a result of cloud cover, which the models assume will shrink in area with rising temperatures, while the opposite is often the case.
 Increasing cloud cover can be caused by increased evaporation from ocean surfaces in a warmer climate, even in the Polar region as ice sheets melt.

 Another important mitigating factor is air pollution and volcanic aerosols, such as SO2, which help cool the planet by reflecting solar UV energy back into space.
 Even lower atmospheric dust from the Sahara and other deserts is not simulated well in GCMs.
 These dust clouds reduce heating of the sea surface, which affects the formation of tropical cyclones in the Atlantic and other ocean basins.